FarmData2/FarmData2/CONTRIBUTING.md

 ### 6. Commit your Changes to your Feature Branch

-Each time you complete a _nameable unit of work_ (e.g. a function, a test, adding a form element, etc.) commit the changes to your feature branch using a commit message that will help you identify the commit if you need to roll back to that commit later.
+Each time you complete a _nameable unit of work_ (for example a function, a test, or adding a form element) commit the changes to your feature branch.
+Use a commit message for your commit that will help you identify it if you need to roll back to that commit later.

 ```bash
 git stage <files>